Al Bidda: 19th century

 Al Bidda became the most important town in the country after the decline of Zubarah in the early nineteenth century.
 Doha, the present-day capital, developed from Al Bidda.
 David Seaton, a British political resident in Muscat, detailed one of the earliest English accounts of Al Bidda in 1801:

 In January 1823, political resident John MacLeod visited Al Bidda to meet with the ruler and initial founder of Doha, Buhur bin Jubrun, who was also the chief of the Al-Buainain tribe.
 MacLeod noted that Al Bidda was the only substantial trading port in the peninsula during this time.
-Following the founding of Doha, written records often conflated Al Bidda and Doha due to the extremely close proximity of the two settlements.
-Later that year, Lt.
-Guy and Lt.
-Brucks mapped and wrote a description of the two settlements.
+Following the founding of Doha, written records often conflated Al Bidda and Doha due to their extremely close proximity.
+Later that year, Lieutenant Guy and Lieutenant Brucks mapped and wrote a description of the two settlements.
 Despite being mapped as two separate entities, they were referred to under the collective name of Al Bidda in the written description.

-In 1847, Al Bidda was demolished by the sheikh of Bahrain and its inhabitants were removed to Bahrain.
-The sheikh also placed economic blockade over the town in 1852.
+In 1847, Al Bidda was demolished by the sheikh of Bahrain and its inhabitants were moved to Bahrain.
+The sheikh also placed an economic blockade over the town in 1852.
 In 1867, a large number of ships and troops were sent from Bahrain to punish the people of Al Wakrah and Al Bidda.
 Abu Dhabi joined on Bahrain's behalf due to the conception that Al Wakrah served as a refuge for fugitives from Oman.
-Later that year, the combined forces sacked the two aforementioned Qatari cities with 2,000 men in what would come to be known as the Qatari–Bahraini War.
+Later that year, the combined forces sacked the two Qatari cities with 2,000 men in what would come to be known as the Qatari–Bahraini War.
 A British record later stated "that the towns of Doha and Wakrah were, at the end of 1867 temporarily blotted out of existence, the houses being dismantled and the inhabitants deported".

 Around early 1871, the town became a base of operations for Bedouins resisting Ottoman rule after they established a foothold in Eastern Arabia that year.
-By December 1871, emir Jassim bin Mohammed authorized the Ottomans to send 100 troops and equipment to Al Bidda.
-Shortly after, Qatar was assimilated as a province in the Ottoman Empire, and Al Bidda was recognized as the official provincial capital.
+By December 1871, Emir Jassim bin Mohammed authorized the Ottomans to send 100 troops and equipment to Al Bidda.
+Shortly after, Qatar was assimilated as a province of the Ottoman Empire, and Al Bidda was recognized as the official provincial capital.

 Al Bidda Fort served as the final stronghold for Ottoman troops in the 1893 Battle of Al Wajbah.
 They surrendered after Jassim bin Mohammed's troops cut off the town's water supply and besieged the fortress.
 An Ottoman report compiled the same year reported that Al Bidda and Doha had a combined population of 6,000 inhabitants, jointly referring to both towns by the name of 'Katar'.
 Al Bidda was classified as the western section of Katar, and was stated to have mainly accommodated members of the Al Kuwari and Soudan tribes.